Junction-2025/monorepo/dd5000/README.md

 - We once again run KMeans to detect blades of the rotor, with similar principles. (`src/kmeans.py`)
 - We use the blade count for each rotor to compute RPM (`src/rpm_estimator.py`)

+## Standalone RPM Calculation

+For testing and validation purposes, `src/pure_rpm_calculations.py` provides a standalone implementation that calculates RPM directly from event data using a hardcoded ROI (Region of Interest).
+This utility demonstrates the core RPM estimation algorithm using FFT analysis on event intensity signals, without requiring the full YOLO detection and KMeans clustering pipeline.
+It's useful for:
+- Validating RPM calculation accuracy
+- Testing different ROI configurations
+- Benchmarking FFT-based frequency detection
+- Understanding the core RPM estimation logic in isolation

 ## Technical achievements
 - In our experiments, the fine-tuned YOLO model could detect drones frame-by-frame, running on a normal Macbook, in only 8ms.
 This is a significant finding, as even the Sensofusion challenge providers did not believe this could be achieved.
     - With a YOLO-based drone detection system, it's possible to label enemy drones accurately in real time.
 It is possible to teach YOLO models to detect different drone types.